Mosaic artwork by Laura Robbins

-He read the story and learned that the Navy had given itself a pass mark for what it described as ‘great work in progress,' while singing the perennial lack-of-equipment song.
+He read the story and learned the Navy had given itself a pass mark for what it described as ‘great work in progress,' while singing the perennial lack-of-equipment song.
 Describing itself as the only armed service constitutionally mandated to monitor economic activities, the Navy said it had reduced the amount of crude oil stolen by pirates and bunkering rings from over 100,000 barrels per day to fewer than 20,000 barrels.

-Surprised that anyone could manage the theft of even one cumbersome crude oil barrel, Kunam wondered who these criminals really were.
-He made a mental calculation and conservatively estimated that over a million dollars worth of crude oil still disappeared every day.
+Surprised anyone could manage the theft of even one cumbersome crude oil barrel, Kunam wondered who these criminals really were.
+He made a mental calculation and conservatively estimated over a million dollars worth of crude oil still disappeared every day.
 Only in Nigeria, he scoffed.

 His mother's maid phoned.
 She had only called once previously when his father died.